 You come out of the store and find the side mirror on your car is broken

 This unfortunate situation is familiar to many.
-We need side mirrors for the safe driving, what are the repair options and cost?
+We need side mirrors for safe driving; what are the repair options and cost?
 The first question is which part is broken?
 The side mirror consists of several parts:

 the base (mirror assembly), mirror glass, cover and the turn signal (if equipped).
-For some cars, the part might be available only as one complete piece.
-In some cars the cover is sold already painted, in others it comes black and might need to be painted separately.
+For certain cars, the part might be available only as one complete piece.
+In some cases the cover is sold already painted, in others it comes black and might need to be painted separately.

-The quickest way to get the repairs done is to visit your dealership, but order parts ahead of time; it's unlikely the dealer will have the side mirror in stock.
-Many people simply visit the dealership, so the parts advisor can see the damage and order required parts, as well as set the service appointment.
+The quickest way to get the repairs done is to visit your dealership.
+Of course, it's a good idea to order parts ahead of time because it's unlikely the dealer will have the side mirror in stock.
+Many people simply visit the dealership, so the parts advisor can see the damage and order required parts, as well as set up the service appointment.
 In most cases, you will probably be able to get it done the next day.
 The glass might need to be replaced even if it looks OK, because clips that hold the glass break easily.

 Replacing the complete side mirror at the dealership will cost $290-$420 for an average car.

 You can often find a used part on eBay.
-To find out if the part fits, you will need to know the model year of your car and options, such as whether the mirror is self-dimming or heated?
+To find out if the part fits, you will need to know the model year of your car as well as the options, such as whether the mirror is self-dimming or heated.
 Is there a built-in turn signal light?
 Does the mirror have a blind spot monitoring system warning light?

 How easy is it to replace a side mirror?
 If the side mirror is attached to the small triangle in front of the glass, by the A-pillar, it's usually easier to replace, see this photo

 .
 Often it's just three little bolts covered by a little plastic cover plus one electrical connector.
 Replacing the mirror that is attached to the side of the door takes more work, as the door cover and other parts will have to be removed.